 Adviser Investments Background

 Adviser Investments, LLC was co-founded in 1994 by chairman Daniel Wiener, president and CEO Dan Silver and director David Thorne.
 Each spent around 30 years in the financial industry.
-Wiener is the firm’s majority owner, and he owns 55% of the company’s shares individually and through a family trust.
+The firm is employee owned.

-The staff at Adviser Investments includes 13 certified financial planners (CFPs), four chartered financial analysts (CFAs), three chartered retirement planning counselors (CRPCs), one certified senior advisor (CSA), one certified private wealth advisor (CPWA), one accredited investment fiduciary (AIF) and two accredited wealth management advisors (AWMAs).
+The staff at Adviser Investments includes such certifications as certified financial planner (CFP), chartered financial analyst (CFA), chartered retirement planning counselor (CRPC), certified senior advisor (CSA), certified private wealth advisor (CPWA), accredited investment fiduciary (AIF) and accredited wealth management advisor (AWMA).

 Adviser Investments has nearly 4,000 client accounts.
 Its client base includes individuals, high-net-worth individuals, privately held businesses, pension plans, profit-sharing plans, estates, trusts and charitable organizations.

-Adviser Investments has different account minimum requirements for each of its investment programs and services.
+The firm requires a minimum relationship size of $350,000.
+Adviser Investments also has different account minimum requirements for some of its investment programs and services to participate in each one.
 The minimum investment required to participate in each program is as follows:

 Services Offered by Adviser Investments